Droxx-y/Homelab/README.md

 The main point of this project is to make the deployment automatic incase I ever need to recover my homelab from scratch or want to deploy it on someone elses server

+The project might be useful to someone who also uses Proxmox as a hypervisor in their homelab and wants to deploy services with a "click of a button"

 # Prerequisites

 1.)
 Install [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installation-guide) and [Terraform](https://developer.hashicorp.com/terraform/install?product_intent=terraform#linux) on your system (if you are using a Windows machine consider using a Linux VM or WSL)